mountaineerbr/shellChatGPT/README.md

     vim ~/.chatgpt.conf

-Or edit the configuration with a comamnd line option.
+Or edit the configuration with a command line option.

     chatgpt.sh -F